Anshumaan-Chauhan02/Recipe-Infusion/README.md

 <h2 align='center'> Recipe Infusion </h2>
+<p> In this porject we aim to create a framework, which includes a Recipe generation model - DistilGPT2, generates unique recipes given a list of ingredients.
+These synthetic recipes are then processed by a T5 (style transfer model), to infuse style of different personas in the recipe. </p>

 ### Dataset Information:
 Two different areas where our datasets were used are Fine tuning of DistilGPT2 (Recipe Generation) and T5-small model (for text style transfer)